 Related Forum Questions

-- What is the current submission limit for free jotforms per day/month?
+- Reached the 100 submission limit per month

 How to limit submissions in a formLast Update: May 24, 2016